yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 | Option | Description |
 | :--- | :--- |
 | `Port` | External Prometheus port
-| `restartSeconds` | Systemd will restart Prometheus after this number of seconds after a crash
+| `restartSeconds` | Systemd will restart Prometheus after this number of seconds after a crash.
-| `scrapeInterval` | How often Prometheus scrapes for database metrics
+| `scrapeInterval` | How often Prometheus scrapes for database metrics.
-| `scrapeTimeout` | Timeout for inactivity during scraping
+| `scrapeTimeout` | Timeout for inactivity during scraping.
-| `maxConcurrency` | Maximum concurrent queries to be executed by Prometheus
+| `maxConcurrency` | Maximum concurrent queries to be executed by Prometheus.
-| `maxSamples` | Maximum number of samples that a single query can load into memory
+| `maxSamples` | Maximum number of samples that a single query can load into memory.
-| `Timeout` | The time threshold for inactivity after which Prometheus will be declared inactive
+| `Timeout` | The time threshold for inactivity after which Prometheus will be declared inactive.

 #### Configure PostgreSQL